 Acer shirasawanum Kawaii is in the ‘full moon’ group of maples.
 Though most likely a palmatum and shirasawanum hybrid because of the unique leaf structure.
 It is a very slow growing maple that may reach 3-4′ in 10 years.
 The branches are not pendulous, but rigid which is why it doesn’t weep.
 Once established this cultivar is hardy -20 degrees, USDA zone 5.
 Other shirasawanum maples that I have listed in the website include Autumn Moon, Jordan, Moonrise, Johin, Mikado, and Sensu.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and post many photos.

 Limited Availability: I will have 1 gallon containers available either in the fall of 2022 or spring of 2023.

 The first photo is courtesy of Talon Buchholz showing fall color.
-The second photo is a 2 gallon Kawaii in our inventory.
-The third photo shows a close-up of the leaves and the wonderful variegated color.
+The second photo shows a close-up of the leaves and the wonderful variegated color.
 Kawaii was discovered and introduced by Buchholz Nursery as part of their Flora Wonder ™ Collection.